okta/okta-sdk-dotnet/docs/RoleTargetApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

-<a name="addgrouptargettogroupadministratorroleforgroup"></a>
+<a name="assigngrouptargettogroupadminrole"></a>
-# **AddGroupTargetToGroupAdministratorRoleForGroup**
+# **AssignGroupTargetToGroupAdminRole**
-> void AddGroupTargetToGroupAdministratorRoleForGroup (string groupId, string roleId, string targetGroupId)
+> void AssignGroupTargetToGroupAdminRole (string groupId, string roleId, string targetGroupId)

-Assign a Group Target for Group Role
+Assign a Group Target to a Group Role

-Enumerates group targets for a group role.
+Assigns a group target to a group role

 ### Example
 ```csharp